vegaprotocol/documentation/docs/node-operators/snapshots.md

 ## Snapshots from the network

 :::note
-When loading snapshots from the network, the steps down previously to load locally are not necessary.
-You will need to get the snapshots information from another node runner in the network (e.g: which block height a snapshot was taken).
+When loading snapshots from the network, the steps described previously to load them locally are not necessary.
+You will need to get the snapshots information from another node runner in the network (e.g, at which block height a snapshot was taken).
 :::

-Tendermint offer the possibility to gossip snapshots taken by other nodes.
+Tendermint offers the possibility to gossip about snapshots taken by other nodes.
 This can be enabled via the tendermint configuration.
-You will also need the hash of the block at the height you want to load the snapshot, but also a list of trusted tendermint RPC server (the default port on the node should be 26657).
+You will also need the hash of the block at the height you want to load the snapshot, but also a list of trusted tendermint RPC servers (the default port on the node should be 26657).

 Update the following tendermint configuration section:
 ```Toml